-On the 23rd of May 2022 and 7th of September 2022, SIIL made a meaningful contribution to Qatar's blood donation drive launched by Hamad Medical Corporation.
-SIIL encouraged the group's employees and visitors alike to donate blood at its retail shopping destination, The Gate Mall, West Bay.
+On the 31st of May 2023, Salam International made a meaningful contribution to Qatar's blood donation drive launched by Hamad Medical Corporation.

+SIIL encouraged the group's employees and visitors alike to donate blood at its retail shopping destination, The Gate Mall.
+This campaign resulted in donations from amongst Salam's employees and visitors.
+SIIL is glad to have contributed in this manner to Hamad Medical Corporations' desire to save lives and support those who suffer from blood diseases or need blood during surgery.